General Conditions of Purchase (Version December 2016)

-VI.
+VII.
 Liability of the seller / Insurance cover

-1. Should a claim be lodged against the buyer by a third party for damages arising from a product defect for which the seller is responsible, the seller is obliged, on the buyer’s first summons, to release the buyer from all liability for the claims of the third party including all the costs involved in refuting these claims if the cause lies within the domain and organisational area of the seller.
+1. Should a claim be lodged against the buyer by a third party for damages arising from a product defect for which the seller is responsible, the seller is obliged, on the buyer’s first summons, to release the buyer from all liability for the claims of the third party including all the costs involved in refuting these claims if the cause lies within the domain and organizational area of the seller.

-2. Should it become necessary for the buyer to initiate a product recall as a result of a case of damage or loss in the sense of Figure VI.
+2. Should it become necessary for the buyer to initiate a product recall as a result of a case of damage or loss in the sense of Figure VII.
 1, the seller is obliged to reimburse the buyer for all expenses incurred as a result of or linked to the product recall he has carried out.
 In as far as it is possible for the buyer and time reasonably allows it, the buyer shall advise the seller of the content and scope of the product recall and shall demand his comments on the matter.
 This in no way affects any more extensive statutory claims of the buyer.

 4. Should a claim be lodged against the buyer by a third party because the seller’s delivery constitutes a violation of a legal property right of the afore-mentioned third party, the seller undertakes, on the buyer’s first summons, to release the buyer from the claims, including all the expenses incurred by the buyer in connection with the claim and his refuting it.
 Unless agreed in writing by the seller, the buyer is not entitled to recognise the claims of the third party and / or to make any agreements with the third party with respect to these claims.
 The period of limitation for these rights of recourse is three years calculated from the time the buyer becomes aware of the claims being brought against him by the third party.

-VII.
+VIII.
 Retention of title